 - What does control which site is shown for a domain name?

 The setting which controls the site shown for a specific domain name is in the site settings, not the DNS settings.
-It is the setting: Site Name > Settings > Domain management > Custom domains.
-This is known as the “custom domain” setting for the site.
+It is the setting: Site Name > Settings > Domain management > Production domains.
+This is known as the “production domain” setting for the site.

 So, for a domain to point to a site, there are two requirements: